venukarmanya/laravel-oauth2/README.md

 # Laravel OAuth 2.0

-**This is based on the CodeIgniter OAuth2 Spark maintained by Phil Sturgeon**
+**This is a port to Laravel 4 of Talor Otwell's Laravel-oAuth2 bundle.
+Which he based on the CodeIgniter OAuth2 Spark maintained by Phil Sturgeon**

 Authorize users with your application in a driver-base fashion meaning one implementation works for multiple OAuth 2 providers.
 This is only to authenticate onto OAuth2 providers and not to build an OAuth2 service.